neural-maze/blog/content/posts/202405-crewai-ollama-arduino/index.md

     base_url="http://localhost:11434/v1")
 ```

-Notice that I'm using `llama3` as my model.
-If you want to use the same, make sure you've downloaded the model in Ollama!
+Notice that I'm using the `llama3` model.
+If you want to do the same, make sure you've downloaded it in Ollama!

 ```
 ollama pull llama3
 ```

-And remember that, if you want to try the model, you just need to run this
+And remember that, if you want to try the model, you just need to run this command.

 ```
 ollama run llama3